TouK/nussknacker/docs/installation_configuration_guide/DesignerConfiguration.md

 ### Users and permissions

-Each user has id and set of permissions for every process category.
+Each user has id and set of permissions for every scenario category.
 There are following permissions:

-* Read - user can view processes in category
+* Read - user can view scenarios in category
-* Write - user can modify/add new processes in category
+* Write - user can modify/add new scenarios in category
-* Deploy - user can deploy or cancel processes in given category
+* Deploy - user can deploy or cancel scenarios in given category

 You can set a role assigned to an anonymous user with the `anonymousUserRole` setting in the `authentication` section in the configuration.
 When no value is provided (default), no anonymous access will be granted.

 ### Global permissions

-In addition to permission system oriented around processes' categories we provide additional set of permissions.
+In addition to permission system oriented around scenarios categories we provide additional set of permissions.
 This feature is designed to control access to components that have no category attached, or it doesn't make sense for them to have one.